• Skip to main content

 The last command will relaunch the Finder on your Mac and you will be able to see all the Hidden Files and Folders on your Mac.

-Once, you are done with the purpose of Showing Hidden Files on Mac, you need to make sure that you hide them once again.
+Once, you are done with the purpose of Showing Hidden Files, you need to make sure that you hide them back.

 1. Open the Terminal using Launchpad.